Tar command options and syntax explained

 adding files to archive

-If files and directories that you want to add into the archive file are not available in the current directory, you must have to specify their full paths.
+If the files and directories you want to add to the archive file are unavailable in the current directory, you must specify their full paths.
 For example, the following command creates an archive conf.tar from the files: /etc/hosts, /etc/hostname and /etc/host.conf.

 #tar -cvf /etc/hosts /etc/hostname /etc/host.conf

-Just like we can create an archive from files which are not available in the current directory, we can also put the archived file on any location or device.
-For example, the following command adds all files and directories from the home partition into the archive home.tar and stores the archive on the /tmp partition.
+To add a partition to an existing archive or create a new archive of a partition, specify its mount point as an argument.
+You can also customize the output location.
+To save the archived file on a custom location, specify its full path as the argument.
+For example, the following command adds all files and directories from the home partition to the archive home.tar and stores the archived file on the /tmp partition.

 #tar -cvf /tmp/home.tar /home